Focusing on your financial goals28 August 2021

 Combine your accounts

 Equip yourself with some investment basics [web note: link to Investment Basics article], so you can understand what investment choices you have, and what might suit you now versus later.
-Take the What type of investor am I? quiz to discover your investing style.
+Use our Risk profiler to discover your investing style.

 Start a saving habit

 You work hard and you want to be able to enjoy the money you earn, but it’s also useful to understand where it goes.
 Use MoneySmart’s Budget planner to help you keep track of expenses and work out potential ways you can save, which you could then use to top up your super.
 You might uncover simple ways to save, like an unused subscription.
 You may even qualify for super co-contributions from the Government when you add more money into your super.

 Using super to save for your first home